wise-introvert/fuzzy-names/README.md

 A powerful TypeScript library for fuzzy name matching that combines Levenshtein distance and phonetic similarity algorithms to provide accurate name matching capabilities.

-## How It Works

-The core functionality of this library revolves around the `search` function, which implements a sophisticated name matching algorithm combining both edit distance and phonetic similarity measures.
-This dual approach allows for highly accurate name matching that can handle variations in spelling, pronunciation, and formatting.

-### Search Algorithm Overview

-The search process follows these steps:

-1. **Name Normalization**: Input names are normalized by removing special characters, converting to lowercase, and standardizing spacing.
-2. **Name Part Splitting**: Names are split into first, middle, and last name components for granular comparison.
-3. **Distance Calculation**: Levenshtein distance is computed for each name part.
-4. **Phonetic Matching**: Multiple phonetic algorithms are applied for pronunciation-based matching.
-5. **Score Combination**: Results are combined and weighted to determine the best match.

-### Underlying Algorithms

-#### Levenshtein Distance

-The Levenshtein distance algorithm measures the minimum number of single-character edits required to change one string into another.
-For example:

-- "John" to "Jon" has a distance of 1 (one deletion)
-- "Smith" to "Smyth" has a distance of 1 (one substitution)
-- "Catherine" to "Katherine" has a distance of 1 (one substitution)

-The library calculates this distance separately for each name part (first, middle, last) to provide more accurate matching for full names.

-#### SoundEx

-SoundEx is a phonetic algorithm that indexes names by sound as pronounced in English.
-It generates a code that remains the same for similar-sounding names:

-1. Keeps the first letter
-2. Converts remaining letters to numbers:
-   - 1 = B, F, P, V
-   - 2 = C, G, J, K, Q, S, X, Z
-   - 3 = D, T
-   - 4 = L
-   - 5 = M, N
-   - 6 = R

-For example:
-- "Robert" and "Rupert" both encode to "R163"
-- "Smith" and "Smythe" both encode to "S530"

-#### Metaphone

-Metaphone improves upon SoundEx by using more sophisticated rules that better handle English pronunciation patterns.
-It considers letter combinations and their positions:

-- Handles combinations like "PH" (sounds like "F")
-- Accounts for silent letters
-- Considers word beginnings and endings differently

-For example:
-- "Philip" and "Filip" both encode to "FLP"
-- "Catherine" and "Kathryn" both encode to "K0RN"

-#### Double Metaphone

-Double Metaphone further enhances the Metaphone algorithm by:

-1. Providing primary and alternative encodings for names
-2. Better handling international name variations
-3. Supporting multiple cultural pronunciation patterns

-This is particularly useful for names that might have different pronunciations or cultural origins.
-For example:
-- "Zhang" might encode to both "JNG" and "CSNG"
-- "Michael" might encode to both "MKL" and "MXL"

-### Scoring and Matching Process

-The search function combines these algorithms in the following way:

-1. **Initial Filtering**:
-   - Normalizes all names in the search corpus
-   - Applies basic string matching optimizations

-2. **Distance Scoring**:
-   - Calculates Levenshtein distance for each name part
-   - Applies weightings based on name part importance
-   - Filters out matches exceeding the distance threshold

-3. **Phonetic Matching**:
-   - Applies all three phonetic algorithms
-   - Counts matching algorithms for each name part
-   - Generates a phonetic similarity score (0-9, 3 points per algorithm)

-4. **Final Ranking**:
-   - Combines distance and phonetic scores
-   - Prioritizes matches with high phonetic similarity
-   - Uses Levenshtein distance as a tiebreaker
-   - Returns the best match above the threshold

-This multi-algorithm approach provides robust matching that can handle:
-- Common spelling variations
-- Phonetic similarities
-- Typographical errors
-- Cultural name variations
-- Different name formats

 ## Table of Contents
 - [Installation](#installation)
 - [Core Features](#core-features)